jorainer/xcmsTutorials/README.md

 This workflow (and future versions) are deposited at [Zenodo](https://zenodo.org).
 To cite this version of the tutorial:

-Johannes Rainer and Philippine Louil. xcmsTutorials version 1.1.0: Exploring and analyzing LC-MS data with Spectra and xcms.
+Johannes Rainer and Philippine Louail. xcmsTutorials version 1.1.0: Exploring and analyzing LC-MS data with Spectra and xcms.
 Zenodo, May 13, 2024. https://doi.org/10.5281/zenodo.11185521.